 The program application with all required documentation must be completed and turned in to Carol Williams in Room 134 Science and Health Professions Building.

 This is a general list of courses required for this program.
 For a complete list of courses and requirements view “Program Information”.

 Students must apply for admission to health professions programs (practical nursing, nursing, surgical technology, dental hygiene, medical laboratory technology, phlebotomy, emergency medical services, advanced emergency medical technician (AEMT) emergency medical technician intermediate, paramedic and central services) in addition to applying for admission to the College.
 Admission requirements and application materials are available through the Health Professions Division.
 Specific requirements can be found within the catalog pages under the “Program Information” section.

-The US Department of Education requires colleges to disclose a variety of information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation.”
-The information provided here is the best available to us.
-We hope that this information is helpful to our current students and to prospective students as they make their career and educational choices.
+The US Department of Education under 34 CFR 668.412 (d) and (e), requires colleges to disclose a variety of information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation.”
+The information provided below is the best available to us.
+We hope that this information is helpful to our current students and to prospective students as they make their career and educational choices: